ThomasArts/aetmodel/ThreatModel.md

 **Client Node** is an Aeternity node with no mining capability.

-**Invalid transaction** is a transaction that is malformed or otherwise not compliant with the specified format;

 **Miner Node** is an Aeternity node with mining capability.

 **Node** (aka **Epoch node**) umbrella term for Aeternity protocol participant; includes miner nodes, client nodes, peers, etc.